Amir-Shamsi/Gitlog/README.md

 from gitlog import User
 ```

-then you can them bassed on what you need.
+then you can use bassed on what you need:

 1. to get your github or someone else github information:
 ```python3